-- Good quality thermal bottoms and top x 3 sets (natural fibre such as wool/merino/alpacca, suitable for extreme cold, not cotton or synthetic)
+- Good quality thermal bottoms and top x 2-3 sets (natural fibre such as wool/merino/alpaca, suitable for extreme cold, not cotton or synthetic)

-- Mid-layer such as a fleece or woolen jumper (for between your thermals and your jacket)
+- Mid-layer such as a fleece or woollen jumper (for between your thermals and your jacket)

 - Thin wool socks x 3 pairs

-- Thick wool socks x 3 pairs (these can be purchased at your hosts storage place in Lonyearbyen) to wear over your thin wool socks
+- Thick pure wool socks x 3 pairs (these can be purchased for approx £8 a pair at your hosts base camp in Longyearbyen - hiking socks are not enough)

 - Thick insulated finger gloves (for camp use and to set up camp)

 - Warm, windproof overmittens (for during the hike)

 - Warm, woolen mittens (no finger gloves) for under the windproof overmitens